rob-foulkrod/Frontier-Hack-Event/index.md

 You’ll collaborate with your team to define a problem, brainstorm solutions, and craft a solution — with the help of your Table Coach and AI.

-> **Goal:** Accelerate alignment on the *Frontier Firm* concept and generate **AI-driven problem statements and solution ideas**.
-> This is not about building a technical agent — it’s about framing challenges, ideating, and shaping solutions.
+> **Goal:** Accelerate alignment on the Frontier Firm concept and generate problem statements and solution ideas that could one day inform agent development.
+This exercise is about the process — framing challenges, collaborating, and ideating together — not about delivering a finished agent.

 ## 🔄 Event Flow